skuid/SamplePages/Tools/README.md

 ## Pages:

 ### <a href="LicenseManagement.xml" download="LicenseManagement.xml">License Management </a>

-    - Where are all my Skuid licenses on Salesforce?
+Where are all my Skuid licenses on Salesforce?
 This report shows all users that have been assigned a Skuid license - even the Guest Site User and Chatter Free users - that don't normally show in the Salesforce assigned license page.

+Instructions:
    -  V1 Page API Used
    -  Data source: Uses default Salesforce data source
    -  Design System: None